clarkgrubb/data-tools/doc/TOUR.md

 <a name="eol-markers"/>
 ## eol markers

+The *data tools* interpret LF, CRLF, or CR as end-of-line markers in input.
 The *data tools* use LF as the end-of-line marker in output.
-The *data tools* will generally handle other EOL markers in input correctly.
-See [this](http://www.unicode.org/standard/reports/tr13/tr13-5.html) for a list of the Unicode characters that should be treated as EOL markers.
-Use `unix2dos` (see if your package manager has the package `dos2unix`) to convert the output of one of the *data tools* to CRLF style EOL markers.
+To convert LF line endings to CRLF or CR line endings:

+    sed 's/$'"/$(echo \\\r)/"
     tr '\n' '\r'

+To convert CRLF or CR line endings to LF line endings:

     tr -d '\r'
+    tr '\n' '\r'

+For LF to CRLF conversions, another option is the following tools (which might need to be installed, see if your package manager has `dos2unix`).
+These tools take pathnames and modify the files in place:

     dos2unix
     unix2dos

+The Unicode Consortium provides a [complete list](http://www.unicode.org/standard/reports/tr13/tr13-5.html) of Unicode characters that might be treated as EOL markers.
+In a line-delimited file format these characters should be escaped or removed.

 <a name="set-op"/>
 ## set operations